Data Protection Information Note

 - Data collection for data portability between social networks

-- Data collection for creating a snapshot of X network's social structure
+- Data collection for taking a snapshot of the social structure of the X network

-- Data collection for creating snapshots of alternative networks' social structures
+- Data collection for taking snapshots of the social structures of alternative networks

 - Data portability